 Have you ever heard of a helmet that costs $400,000?
-Well, for the most expensive aircraft the world (the F-35) it would make sense that it also comes with the most expensive fighter pilot helmet ever.
+Well, for the most expensive aircraft program in the world (the F-35) it would make sense that it also comes with the most expensive fighter pilot helmet ever.

-Watch What the F-35 Helmet Can Do:
+Watch What the F-35 Helmet Can Do

 Apparently, the $400,000 helmet, while being very cool is also causing a problem for Navy and Marine Corp pilots when they land on ships at night.
 Navy and Marine Corp pilots discovered that the ‘symbology’ on the helmet was too bright and distracting while landing at night.
 A fix is in the works but apparently not fully ready.